Resident Association Small Grants

 The following criteria will be considered in the process of assessing applications:

-- Geographic area and breadth of membership covered by the Resident Association
+- Geographic area and breadth of membership covered by the resident association.

 - Merit of the application in comparison to the other applications.

-Council holds information sessions and one-on-one sessions to support potential applicants.
-Applicants are encouraged to attend one of these sessions and/or speak with a Council grant officer before applying.
+Applicants are encouraged to speak with a Council grant officer before applying.